 Hello everyone.
-We are starting off the semester with an interview from Ronald Rael.
+We are starting off the semester with our interview with Ronald Rael.
 Rael serves as an Associate Professor of Architecture at the University of California, Berkeley.
 He is also the CEO and Co-Founder of Emerging Objects, a “MAKE-tank” focusing on 3D printed architecture, innovative materials, and other fabrication methods.
 Check out his studio website or Emerging Objects to see more projects.

 Images courtesy of Ronald Rael.